0GuguH9/HelerisFW/coding_style.md

 ### Structures

-Structure names (struct, union and enum) use HRSPascalCase, and the name is after *struct* keyword and after last *}* , with the exception of the enum which uses EHRSPascalCase.
+Struct and enum use HRSPascalCase.
+In all, the name after the last *}* in the typedef case uses HRSPascalCase (without the prefix).
+Unions and Structs must have typedef, and enums must avoid typedef.
+Exemples:

 ```c
 typedef struct HRSColor {